OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Hyperlink.TextToDisplay.md

 ## Remarks

 This property will cause a run-time error if used with a hyperlink that is not associated with a text range.
-You can use code similar to the following to test whether or not a given hyperlink, represented here by  `myHyperlink`, is associated with a text range.
+Use code similar to the following to test whether or not a given hyperlink, represented here by `myHyperlink`, is associated with a text range.

 ```vb
 If TypeName(myHyperlink.Parent.Parent) = "TextRange" Then